Below you'll find answers to the most frequently asked questions during Phase 1.

 The graph below shows the average daily traffic trend and forecasting for East Ave at various locations.
 This data was collected using the historical traffic volumes available with the City and Streetlight Data.
 The traffic volumes were conservatively forecasted to 30 percent increase by 2040.

-6. Will the lane reduction result in the spilling of traffic to residential streets?
+6. Would a lane reduction result in the spilling of traffic to residential streets?

-7. Will the lane reduction affect emergency responders?
+7. Would a lane reduction affect emergency responders?

 Please let us know if you have any additional questions using the feedback form available on the website.
-Again, we strongly encourage you to leave your contact information on the project website for future notifications.
+We encourage you to leave your contact information on the project website for future notifications.